What Does It Mean When A Cat Wags Its Tail?

 The whipping of your cat’s tail is a clear sign that your kitty is bothered by something.
 It indicates a stressful and unpleasant emotion that your pet is experiencing at the given moment.
 You’ve probably seen your furry pal do this with its tail when it’s glancing through the window or hears a sudden and loud noise.

 It means your precious feline furball is feeling particularly uncomfortable.
 In this case, you must allow the kitty to calm down before you approach it.
 Otherwise, it might get startled or aggressive.
 As such, accidents might occur.

 Unlike whipping, the swishing of your pet’s tail is much more rhythmic and is done in smooth motions.
 It doesn’t indicate alertness in a negative way.
 Instead, it means that the feline is excited about the subject of its attention.

 The swishing can also occur as the cat is stalking its prey.
 And you can sometimes see it when a cat is trying to approach another cat to invite it for a fun play session.
 Basically, the swishing can be translated as an intense focus without the negative twist of the whipping tail.

 Now that you’ve learned all about the basics of the “wagging” of your cat’s tail, you need to remember that paying attention to the cat’s body language is of intrinsic importance.

 Sometimes your kitty simply needs to bolt through the door.
-In such occasions it’s better to give the feline a quick and safe escape route.
-When the cat is scared, startled, irritated, or stressed out it might bite, scratch, or attack you, regardless of how much it loves you.
+On such occasions, it’s better to give the feline a quick and safe escape route.
+When the cat is scared, startled, irritated, or stressed out, it might bite, scratch, or attack you, regardless of how much it loves you.

-In other situations it’s essential to understand your pet’s mood in order to be able to soothe it and satisfy its pressing needs.
-Even the laziest of cats out there will “speak” through various tail motions depending on the given situation and the way the kitty feels about its surroundings.
+In other situations, it’s essential to understand your pet’s mood to be able to soothe it and satisfy its pressing needs.
+Even the laziest of cats out there will “speak” through various tail motions, depending on the given situation and the way the kitty feels about its surroundings.